Article I. NAME

 Section 1.
 Representatives

 The total number of representatives will be proportionately dependent upon the total number of eligible employees.
-Staff Council membership shall be limited to a maximum of 20 representatives elected from the eligible population.
+Staff Council membership shall be limited to a maximum of 20 voting representatives elected from the eligible population.
+No more than five alternate, non-voting representatives may serve on the Council.

 Section 2.
 Elections

 There shall be an annual election of representatives to be held during the month of May.
 Nominations for candidates may come from any eligible non-exempt staff and must be forwarded to the Nominating Committee.
 All eligible employees may vote for candidates nominated for open seats on the Council.
 The candidates receiving the highest number of votes shall be Council representatives.
 The newly elected representatives shall assume their duties July 1.
 Election shall be by secret ballot.
 At least one candidate for each vacancy shall be submitted by the Nominating Committee.
 The results of the election shall be retained for two years.
-For those candidates not in the elected pool, they will be considered “alternates” ranked by number of votes received.
+Candidates not elected for a voting seat, will be considered alternate representatives ranked by the number of votes received.
 If an elected member resigns, the open seat with its complete term will be offered to the highest ranked alternate.

 Section 3.
 Term of Office